-The CSS editor module (Inline Style Editor) allows Premium users to add custom styling to a variety of landing page elements.
+The CSS editor module (Inline Style Editor) allows users to add custom styling to a variety of landing page elements.
 Specifically, the Inline Style Editor allows editing, creating, and deleting of any CSS property.
-Premium users can make fine-level adjustments that will more accurately reflect their brand (and their client’s brand, too).
+You can make fine-level adjustments that will more accurately reflect your brand (and your client’s brand, too).

 The editor enables users to isolate CSS styling to individual page elements, as opposed to the entire page.
 Plus, you can add additional properties that were previously unavailable in the editing toolbar.